NCERT Solutions for Class 7 Science Chapter 10 - Life Processes in Plants

 Frequently Asked Questions (FAQs)

 Photosynthesis is the process by which green plants prepare their food using sunlight, carbon dioxide, water, and chlorophyll.
-This process mainly takes place in the leaves and produces glucose (a type of sugar) and oxygen.
-Photosynthesis is essential because it provides food for the plant and releases oxygen into the atmosphere, which is necessary for the survival of all living beings.
+This process mainly takes place in the leaves and is well-explained in the NCERT Solution for Class 7 Science Chapter 10 Life Processes in Plants.

 The primary site for photosynthesis in plants is the leaves, which contain chlorophyll to capture sunlight.
 Stomata, tiny pores on the leaves, allow the exchange of gases (carbon dioxide in, oxygen out).
 The roots absorb water and minerals from the soil, which are then transported to the leaves through xylem vessels.